umarfarook882/WAF-Rule-Testing-File-upload/README.md

 As far i anlayzed  OWASP CRS, it does not have any rules to block uploading `.htacess` file :).

-So we need to create .htacess  file to allow .phps to execute as file type **application/x-httpd-php** (or) we can allow any file extension which is not be detected by the OWASP CRS can be execute as application/x-httpd-php. `i.e  .phps as .php  (or)  jpg as .php`
+So we need to create .htaccess  file to allow .phps to execute as file type **application/x-httpd-php** (or) we can allow any file extension which is not be detected by the OWASP CRS can be execute as application/x-httpd-php. `i.e  .phps as .php  (or)  jpg as .php`

-Let created a .htacess file :) <br>
+Let created a .htaccess file :) <br>

 ```
-#.httacess file to be uploaded on the vulnerable server
+#.htaccess file to be uploaded on the vulnerable server
 <FilesMatch ".+\.phps$">
     SetHandler application/x-httpd-php
     Require all granted